Free Document Retention Policy Templates

 • Geographical coverage – Some organizations will have offices or premises in different locations.
 So, a policy can be made for each location or all offices.

-• Exclusions – The scope section can also enlist any departments or areas exempt from the policy.
+• Exclusions – The scope section can also list any departments or areas exempt from the policy.

 Policy

 A section for the types of documents subject to the policy should be provided in the template.
-This section should specify the documentation categories, document types, and document format (physical and/or electronic).
+This section should specify the categories, types, and format (physical and/or electronic).
 Different categories of documentation are financial, legal, employee files, contracts, customer data, operational reports, and intellectual property.
-Document types within the financial category include cash flow statements, profit/loss statements, balance sheets, invoices, receipts, etc.
+Types within the financial category include cash flow statements, profit and loss statements, balance sheets, invoices, receipts, etc.

 Retention period

 Different documents have to be stored for varied durations depending on the legal requirements, business needs, and industry standards.
 The template must therefore have a separate section for indicating this information.
-For each category and type of document, indicate the retention period and any events that may impact the retention periods of different documents.
+For each category and type, indicate the retention period and any events that may impact them.
 This section must comply with any applicable laws and guidelines.
 Different jurisdictions will have varying retention periods.

-For example, in the US, roughly the retention period will vary as follows for the following documents; Tax records (7 years), employee payment records (3 years), background checks (5 years), and corporate files (permanent).
+For example, in the US, the retention period will vary as follows for the following documents: tax records (7 years), employee payment records (3 years), background checks (5 years), and corporate files (permanent).

-Important Note: Specifying the retention period prevents premature disposal or overdue retention of data and documentation since employees will know how long each document is valuable to the organization.
+Specifying the retention period prevents premature disposal or overdue retention of data since employees will know how long each document is valuable to the organization.

 Disposal